Chocolate Chip Cookie Cake

 And boy is this cake heavy!
 I almost lost it on the cake stand because I accidentally bumped it.
 That’s one good thing about frosting a cake because you can just smooth the frosting over the fingertip marks.
 Ahem.
 Moving on.
-I thought it would be fitting to use my moose ornament that Jennie of The Messy Baker got me for Christmas as the cake topper.
+I thought it would be fitting to use my moose ornament that a friend got me for Christmas as the cake topper.

 I didn’t feel like messing with the filling, so I literally put mini marshmallows on top of one layer, put it under the broiler, toasted until brown, then topped it with the remaining cookie layer to stick the two together.
 Of course for the frosting, it just had to be cookie dough.
 I think I’m getting better at this whole frosting cakes thing.
 I didn’t bother making a crumb layer because I was in a hurry.
 Can you believe I ran out of butter?!
 I was going to frost my cake then go shopping for a bit, but when I discovered I was out of butter, I had to go shopping then come back and frost (and photograph) the cake before the sun went down.

 So here’s to another year of blogging.
 Another year of sugar, butter, eggs (and calories).
 Another year of valuable friendships.
 Thank you, my readers, for your support.
 After all, if you weren’t visiting, then I would have no reason to push myself to bring you the best recipes I can bring.

 - 3 cups all purpose flour

 - 2 teaspoons baking powder

 - 1 cup (2 sticks) unsalted butter, softened

 - 2 teaspoons vanilla extract